pycom/pydocs/content/.github/ISSUE_TEMPLATE/bug_report.md

 ## Any logs, error output, etc?
-*(If it’s long, please paste to https://gist.github.com and insert the link here)*
+*(If it's long, please paste to https://gist.github.com and insert the link here)*

 ## Any other comments?